 Organizational Standards

-Promoted System Admins are able manage Organizational Standards, the associated documentation and types, and help information.
+Promoted System Admins are able to manage Organizational Standards, the associated documentation and types, and help information.
 All System Admins are able to view agency transactions and run Organization Standards reports.
 The following sections are found in the Admin -> Administration -> Organizational Standards tab.

 Organizational Standards Management